Resources

 A stylized graphic showing a field of grass

-Spend enough time speaking with law firm leaders about business development, and you’ll quickly see how inconsistent the landscape is.
+Spend enough time speaking with law firm leaders about business development, and the inconsistency becomes clear.
 Some firms invest heavily in systems, training, and coaching to help their lawyers grow client relationships.
 Others take a more passive approach, relying on individual partners to drive growth without much structure or shared accountability.

 The maturity spectrum

 Firms typically sit somewhere along a maturity curve.
-At the early stage, business development is reactive and decentralised.
-Lawyers might chase opportunities when they appear but there’s no consistent process behind it.
-Marketing focuses on visibility – submissions, rankings, events, and content – while BD remains largely ad hoc.
+At the early stage, BD is reactive and decentralized.
+Lawyers chase opportunities when they appear, but there's no consistent process behind it.
+Marketing focuses on visibility — submissions, rankings, events, and content — while BD remains largely ad hoc.

-As firms evolve, they start to build infrastructure around client development.
-That might include a CRM, formal client feedback programs, or key client teams.
-The most mature firms go a step further, aligning marketing, BD, and lawyers around shared goals, with a clear understanding of how each function contributes to revenue growth.
+As firms develop, they start building infrastructure around client development: a CRM, formal feedback programs, or key client teams.
+The most mature firms go further, aligning marketing, BD, and lawyers around shared goals with a clear understanding of how each function contributes to revenue growth.

-These firms don’t just “do BD” – they operationalise it.
-They use data to prioritise relationships, technology to create visibility across the pipeline, and coaching to change behaviour at the individual level.
+These firms use data to prioritize relationships, technology to create visibility across the pipeline, and coaching to change behavior at the individual level.

 The real challenge isn't the tool

-The biggest misconception I see is that technology alone will fix the problem.
-A firm will roll out a CRM or a platform and assume adoption will follow.
-But a tool without a system is like a gym membership without a training plan.
-It looks like progress but rarely leads to results.
+The most common misconception is that technology alone will fix the problem.
+A firm rolls out a CRM or a new platform and assumes adoption will follow.
+A tool without a system behind it rarely leads to results.

 A joined-up funnel

-A mature firm sees marketing and BD as two sides of the same coin.
-Marketing creates awareness and credibility – the one-to-many activities that keep the firm visible.
+Mature firms treat marketing and BD as two sides of the same coin.
+Marketing creates awareness and credibility through the one-to-many activities that keep the firm visible.
 BD translates that awareness into meaningful conversations and, ultimately, into work.

-The result?
-A disconnected funnel.
-By the time a firm reaches the proposal or RFP stage, if the prospective client still doesn’t know why they should choose that firm, it’s a sign that something higher up in the funnel hasn’t landed.
+Too often, these functions operate in silos.
+Marketing teams produce strong content and thought leadership while BD teams manage pursuits and client relationships with little integration between the two.
+By the time a firm reaches the proposal stage, if the prospective client still isn't clear on why they should choose that firm, something higher up in the funnel hasn't landed.

 When marketing and BD operate as one, the message is consistent, the client journey is clearer, and the lawyer's role becomes easier to define.
 Every touchpoint reinforces why the firm is the right choice.

-The final piece is behavioural.
 Systems and processes can only take you so far without buy-in from the lawyers themselves.
-True operationalisation happens when lawyers understand their role in client development and are equipped with the right tools and language to do it confidently.
+BD becomes truly embedded when lawyers understand their role in client development and have the tools and language to do it confidently.

-That means practical coaching, not theoretical training.
-It means showing partners how to use data to prioritise their time, and how to engage with marketing and BD as strategic partners rather than support functions.
+That means practical coaching rather than theoretical training.
+It means showing partners how to use data to prioritize their time, and how to engage with marketing and BD as strategic partners rather than support functions.

 The next evolution

-The next phase of law firm growth will be driven by firms that blend technology, behaviour, and culture.
-They’ll stop seeing business development as an optional activity and start treating it as a shared responsibility across the business.
+The next phase of law firm growth will be driven by firms that blend technology, behavior, and culture.
+They'll stop treating business development as an optional activity and start treating it as a shared responsibility across the firm.

 Ready to transform your firm's growth?